Turso and libSQL enables vector search capability without an extension.

 ON movies(libsql_vector_idx(embedding, 'metric=l2', 'compress_neighbors=float8'));

-At the momen LibSQL supports following settings:
+At the moment LibSQL supports following settings:

 Setting keyValue typeDescription